-AAL requested that we change the costs of compliance to include the labor costs associated with replacing the parts at an ESV (i.e., engine disassembly costs).
-AAL states that the AD requires replacement of parts in modules that are not related to an engine removal cause, which will result in additional labor costs to access and replace those parts.
+AAL requested that we change the costs of compliance to include the labor costs associated with replacing the parts (i.e., engine disassembly costs).
+AAL states that the AD requires replacement of parts in modules that are not related to an engine removal cause, resulting in additional labor costs to access and replace those parts.

 We disagree.
-We consider the actual costs of this AD, which are associated with the prorated reduction in the lives of the life-limited parts.
-We do not consider the engine disassembly costs that will vary depending on the category of the ESV.
+We consider the actual costs of this AD, which are associated with the prorated reduction in the lives of the LLPs.
+We do not consider the engine disassembly costs, which will vary depending on the category of the ESV.
 We did not change this AD.